 - Some GP surgeries in the UK do not allow pharmacies to order a repeatable NHS prescription on the patient’s behalf.
 In this case, patients may receive reminders from pharmacies to order their medication; however, this has to be done by patients themselves.

-I mentioned at the beginning of this post that broadly, you can have NHS prescriptions delivered by a local pharmacies (including larger multiple pharmacies like Boots and Lloyds) ‘door to door‘ and/or by a distance-selling pharmacies, such as internet pharmacies by post.
-Delivery of prescriptions by post is offered by all major pharmacy chains in the UK.
+I mentioned at the beginning of this post that broadly, you can have NHS prescriptions delivered by a local pharmacies (including larger multiple pharmacies like Boots and Lloyds) ‘door to door’ and/or by a distance-selling pharmacies, such as internet pharmacies by post.
+All major pharmacy chains offer delivery of prescriptions by post in the UK.

 Delivery of NHS prescriptions may be free of charge, or it may be offered as paid service.
 Pharmacies can charge patients for the delivery of their medication as delivery service is not part of the NHS contract between the NHS and pharmacies.